microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 ### Task 3: Check the Azure Pipeline

-Now, lets go to the Azure DevOps project that you provisioned using the demo generator and configure the Azure Pipelines to read the secret from the key vault.
+Now, lets go to the Azure DevOps project that you provisioned using the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?name=keyvault) and configure the Azure Pipelines to read the secret from the key vault.

 1. Navigate to the Azure DevOps project.

     ![](images/project.png)

-1. Select **Pipelines | Pipelines** from the left navigation bar.
+1. Select **Pipelines \| Pipelines** from the left navigation bar.

-1. To trigger a build product, choose the **SmartHotel-CouponManagement-CI** definition and then **Run Pipeline** to manually queue it.
+1. To trigger a build, choose the **SmartHotel-CouponManagement-CI** definition and then **Run Pipeline** to manually queue it.

     ![](images/kv_t3_s3.png)